Master's in School Counseling

-Our master of arts in school counseling program includes a variety of courses, practica, internship and other training experiences that offer comprehensive preparation for professional practice as a school counselor.
+Our Master of Arts in School Counseling program includes a variety of courses, practica, internships and other training experiences that offer comprehensive preparation for professional practice as a school counselor.

-Study human development, psychopathology, research, assessment, theories of counseling, ethical and legal issues as well as individual, group and other school counseling interventions.
-Learn to develop and deliver a comprehensive school counseling program, and complete an internship.
+Study human development, psychopathology, research, assessment, theories of counseling, and ethical and legal issues, as well as individual, group and other school counseling interventions.
+Learn to develop and deliver a comprehensive school counseling program and complete an internship.

 Training in counseling skills begins in the first semester, and an internship usually begins in the second year.
 This training prepares students to develop and deliver a comprehensive school counseling program, which is aligned with the principles outlined by the American School Counselor Association National Model for School Counseling Programs.

 Meet Sonia | Master of Arts in School Counseling from Marquette University on Vimeo.

 The Department of Education teaches students the American School Counselor Association National Model of School Counseling.
 The department is locally and nationally known for teaching this model and graduating students who excel at implementing this model.

 The program also has two faculty members who are nationally known for their work in school counseling and are both past presidents of the American School Counselor Association and the Wisconsin School Counselor Association, which is unique to Marquette.